 - Overweight.
 The longer people are overweight and the more overweight they are, the greater their risk for diabetes.
-Recent studies have shown that losing five to seven percent of body weight can help reduce the risk of type 2 diabetes. - Blood pressure of 120/80 or higher.
-Sixty to 70 percent of people with undiagnosed diabetes have high blood pressure.
+Recent studies have shown that losing seven to 10 percent of body weight can help reduce the risk of type 2 diabetes. - Blood pressure of 130/80 or higher.
+Sixty to 70 percent of people with diabetes have high blood pressure.
 Normalizing blood pressure greatly reduces the risk of chronic kidney disease, stroke and heart disease, including heart failure. - High cholesterol or triglycerides.
 More than 75 percent of people with diabetes have high cholesterol or triglycerides, which are components of fat found in the blood.
 This condition increases the risk of heart disease by up to four times that of the general population.
-People with diabetes can reduce their risk of heart and blood vessel disease by lowering cholesterol levels or triglycerides.

-HDL (high-density lipoprotein), or "good" cholesterol, should be no less than 40 mg for men and 50 mg for women; LDL (low-density lipoprotein), or "bad" cholesterol, should be less than 100 mg; and triglycerides should be less than 150 mg.

-- Parent or sibling with diabetes.
-A significant number of children or siblings of people with type 2 diabetes eventually will develop the disease unless they take steps to prevent it. - Family background of African American, Native American, Asian American, Hispanic/ Latino or Pacific Islander.
-People in these ethnic groups are at two to three times the risk of developing diabetes compared with all other people. - History of gestational diabetes (see page 3) or giving birth to a baby weighing more than nine pounds.
-Up to two-thirds of women who develop diabetes during pregnancy may develop type 2 diabetes. - Sedentary lifestyle.
+People with diabetes can reduce their risk of heart and blood vessel disease by lowering cholesterol levels or triglycerides. - HDL (high-density lipoprotein), or "good" cholesterol, should be no less than 40 mg for men and 50 mg for women; LDL (low-density lipoprotein), or "bad" cholesterol, should be less than 100 mg; and triglycerides should be less than 150 mg. - Parent or sibling with diabetes.
+A significant number of children or siblings of people with type 2 diabetes eventually will develop the disease unless they take steps to prevent it. - Family background of African American, Native American, Asian American, Hispanic/Latino or Pacific Islander.
+People in these ethnic groups are at two times the risk of developing type 2 diabetes compared with all other people. - History of gestational diabetes (see page 3) or giving birth to a baby weighing more than nine pounds.
+About 50 percent of individuals who develop diabetes during pregnancy may develop type 2 diabetes. - Sedentary lifestyle.
 "Sedentary" means doing nothing more than the light physical activity of day-to-day life.
-People who exercise three to five times a week can reduce their risk of diabetes by up to 58 percent.
+People who exercise moderately (such as brisk walking) 30 minutes a day, five days a week can reduce their risk of type 2 diabetes by up to 58 percent.